DNishanth/MultiLine-Text-Selection/README.md

 You can also install the extension directly from the Chrome Web Store at: https://chrome.google.com/webstore/detail/noncontiguous-text-select/ajbomhojbckleofgngogoecoaefclnol

 ### Usage
 Make each selection while holding down ctrl.
 Clear all selections by clicking without holding ctrl.
-Undo with ctrl-z.
+Undo with ctrl+z.
 On Macs, use cmd instead of ctrl.
-Lock selections with ctrl-shift-L. This prevents accidentally clearing selections by clicking.
+Lock selections with ctrl+shift+L. This prevents accidentally clearing selections by clicking.
 While locked, ctrl/cmd is not needed to make selections.
-All highlighted text will remain until cleared by pressing ctrl-shift-L again.
+All highlighted text will remain until cleared by pressing ctrl+shift+L again.

 Right click any selection for search options.
 Select MultiSearch to open a search tab for each selection.